ISSOtm/Aevilia-GB/README.md

 # Contacting us

-Replace "@..." with "@gmail.com" in any of these~ ISSOtm   : eldredhabert@... (if you speak French, that's my main language !)
+Replace "@..." with "@gmail.com" in any of these.
+- ISSOtm   : eldredhabert@... (if you speak French, that's my main language !)
-DevEd    : deved8@...
+- DevEd    : deved8@...
-Parzival : parzivalwolfram@...
+- Parzival : parzivalwolfram@...